nan06-10/FYP-Sales-15-1-2026/README.md

 # Overview
 This project transforms raw, messy sales data into actionable business insights.
-By applying data science techniques, I analyzed transaction patterns to understand how a business actually functions—helping to identify peak performance times, popular products, and operational bottlenecks.
+By applying data science techniques, I analyzed transaction patterns to understand how a business actually functions—helping to identify peak performance times, popular products and operational bottlenecks.

 This tool provides data-driven evidence needed to make smarter business decisions